-A trailblazer for Americans in the Bundesliga, Christian Pulisic is now showcasing what he learned in Germany with his new club Chelsea. bundesliga.com looks back on how Borussia Dortmund helped the USMNT star became an ace attacker.
+A trailblazer for Americans in the Bundesliga, Christian Pulisic is now showcasing what he learned in Germany with Chelsea. bundesliga.com looks back on how Borussia Dortmund helped the USMNT star became an ace attacker.

 The son of two keen football players, Pulisic was always likely to continue the family tradition.
 The 24-year-old learned the basics of the game in his hometown of Hershey, Pennsylvania, and when his family moved to England for a year he played for Brackley Town at the age of seven.

 “A lot of people don’t realise but it really brought on my passion for the game,” Pulisic told The Daily Mail.
 “I just started to love it so much and I said: ‘Wow.
 I’m pretty good!
 I think I can do something with this game.’”